Beginning of this new millennium ICT recognized as efficient instrument to promote

 project M&E point of view.

-The IDSS would be expected to cover the following:
+and based on web technologies.
+The IDSS is expected to cover the following:

 -

-On-line Progress Monitoring System(PMS)
+On-line Progress Monitoring System(PMS);

 -

-Online data sharing with field level by deploying File Transfer Protocol(FTP) service
+Online data sharing with field level by deploying File Transfer Protocol(FTP) service;

 -